sachinym/Github-Advanced-Security/Labs/Lab-04.md

 In this lab, you will perform:

-- Task 1:  Create a registration token for a repository

-- Task 2: Use the dependency review action to stop a pull request that contains the log vulnerability.
+- Task 1: Use the dependency review action to stop a pull request that contains the log vulnerability.

 ## Architecture Diagram